snandar/CS377/FinalProject/README.md

       Username: 1111 (more in department.csv) <br>

       <br>
 All files can be copied and run on a local php server.
+The webapplication uses php as it's front end and mysql as it's backend.